New to Skin Pharm? Take our Skin Quiz.

 If you decide that you don’t want to pursue additional appointments, your Botox will begin to wear off more and more after the three to four-month mark.
 Your skin will eventually return to where it was before Botox, but you can always choose to restart injections again in the future!

 How much Botox do I need?
 How long will my results last?
-These are all incredibly valid and important questions to ask your skin care provider before your Botox appointment.
-At Skin Pharm, we welcome open and honest communication — we want you to feel confident that you’re getting exactly what you want out of treatment!
+These are valid and important questions to ask your skin care provider before getting Botox for the first time.
+At Skin Pharm, we're all about open and honest communication — we want you to feel confident that you’re getting exactly what you want out of your treatment!

-If you’d like to discuss your options, feel free to schedule a skin consult, and we’ll go over everything with you.
-You deserve the best skin possible, and we’d love to help get you there.
+If you’d like to discuss your options, schedule a skin consult, and one of our providers will go over everything with you.
 We look forward to seeing you!

 SOURCES: